animator/learn-python/contrib/pandas/pandas-series.md

 s = pd.Series(data=[13, 45, 67, 89], index=['A', 'B', 'C', 'D'])
 print(s[:2])
 ```

+#### Output
 ```
-Output:
 A    13
 B    45
 dtype: int64
+```

 This example demonstrates that the first two elements (positions 0 and 1) are returned, regardless of their custom index labels.
-```

 ## Operation on series object